jhunwillparian0912-cell/Data-Analysis/README.md

 # Data-Analysis
-Language: Python.
-Data analysis for quantitative social research.
-This includes basic descriptive statistics, comparing means between groups, and correlation analysis.
+This repository contains a Python-based data analysis script for quantitative social research, providing tools for basic descriptive statistics, comparison of group means, and correlation analysis.